infinity-keys/ik-creator-nfts/README.md

-# Welcome to Infinity Keys Achievement NFT Smart Contract Repo
+# Welcome to Infinity Keys Creators NFT Smart Contract Repo

-Go visit our website to redeem Achievement NFTs! https://infinitykeys.io
+Go visit our website to redeem Creator NFTs! https://infinitykeys.io

-This repo contains all of our contracts for our Omni Chain Achievement NFT's.
+This repo contains all of our contracts for the NFTs made by creators on the Infinity Keys platforms.
+Both puzzles and packs are housed within this Creator contract.
-The contract is currently deployed on Ethereum, Polygon, Optimism, and Avalanche.
+The contract will be Polygon.

 Here are some commands to run